 Visual Inspection

 Regularly inspect your home’s interior and exterior for any visible signs of wear and tear on weatherstripping and caulking.
-A simple hand test near suspected areas can also reveal temperature changes indicative of leaks.

 Building Pressurization Test